-- 5.4.1 The responsible officer is the person charged with professional responsibilities for the Treasury Management function and in this Council this is the S151 Officer/Head of Finance or the Deputy Head of Finance in their absence, who will carry out the following duties: - Recommend clauses, treasury management policy / practices for approval, reviewing the same on a regular basis, and monitoring compliance. - b) Submit treasury management policy reports as required. - c) Submit budgets and budget variations in accordance with the Financial Regulations and Financial Procedure rules. - d) Receive and review management information reports. - e) Review the performance of the treasury management function and promote efficiency reviews. - f) Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function. - g) Ensure the adequacy of internal audit, and liaise with external audit.
+- 5.4.1 The responsible officer is the person charged with the execution and administration of treasury management decisions acting in accordance with the Council's policy statement and TMP's and as a CIPFA member, CIPFA's Standard of Professional Practice on Treasury Management and in this council this is the S151 Officer/Head of Finance or the Deputy Head of Finance in their absence, who will carry out the following duties: - a) Recommend clauses, treasury management policy / practices for approval, reviewing the same on a regular basis, and monitoring compliance. - b) Submit treasury management policy reports as required. - c) Submit budgets and budget variations in accordance with the Financial Regulations and Financial Procedure rules. - d) Receive and review management information reports. - e) Review the performance of the treasury management function and promote efficiency reviews. - f) Ensure the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function.

-- h) Recommend the appointment of external service providers, where applicable, in accordance with the Council's Financial Regulations and Financial Procedure Rules. - i) The Head of Finance has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - j) The Head of Finance may delegate this power to borrow and invest to certain members of staff as indicated in TMP 5.3 above.
-All transactions must be authorised by one of the named officers below: - Head of Finance (Section 151 Officer) - Deputy Head of Finance - Head of Business Support - Senior Solicitor - Head of Contact Centre - Head of Governance - k) The Head of Finance will ensure that the Policy is adhered to, and if not will bring the matter to the attention of elected members as soon as possible. - Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the Head of Finance to be satisfied, by reference to the Council's legal department and external advisors as appropriate, that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations and Financial Procedure Rules. - m) It is also the responsibility of the Head of Finance to ensure that the Council complies with the requirements of 'The Non-Investment Products Code' for principals and broking firms in the wholesale markets.
+- g) Ensure the adequacy of internal audit, and liaise with external audit. - h) Recommend the appointment of external service providers, where applicable, in accordance with the Council's Financial Regulations and Financial Procedure Rules. - i) The Head of Finance has delegated powers through this policy to take the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments. - j) The Head of Finance may delegate this power to borrow and invest to certain members of staff as indicated in TMP 5.3 above.
+All transactions must be authorised by one of the named officers below: - Head of Finance (Section 151 Officer) - Deputy Head of Finance - Head of Business Support - Senior Solicitor - Head of Contact Centre - Head of Governance - k) The Head of Finance will ensure that the Policy is adhered to, and if not will bring the matter to the attention of elected members as soon as possible. - I) Prior to entering into any capital financing, lending or investment transaction, it is the responsibility of the Head of Finance to be satisfied, by reference to the council's legal department and external advisors as appropriate, that the proposed transaction does not breach any statute, external regulation or the Council's Financial Regulations and Financial Procedure Rules. - It is also the responsibility of the Head of Finance to ensure that the council complies with the requirements of 'The Non-Investment Products Code' for principals and broking firms in the wholesale markets.